 Other factors to consider when you are buying a gaming laptop are whether or not the computer has an SSD hard drive, the processor, and RAM.
 Running the operating system on an SSD is non negotiable these days.
 For a processor, I would aim for an i5 or higher.
 For RAM, shoot for 8gb or higher.
 16gb is pretty much the new standard in 2019, but 8 works okay depending on your level of multi-tasking.

 We love our gaming laptops.
 We have a few of them for our gaming and Unity camps.
+We bought some of them on Amazon, and others at Costco.
 If your child is into gaming, or if you’re trying to buy something that might last for a very long time, I’d recommend a gaming laptop like the one below, which is one that we own and like.